-- (a) Preparation for careers in engineering and related areas, for achieving technical leadership and to contribute to the economy and national development. - (b) A thorough grounding in mathematics, natural sciences, engineering sciences, engineering modelling, engineering design and the ability to enable applications in fields of emerging knowledge together with an appreciation for and competency in engagement with the world and society in which engineering is practised. - (c) For graduates with an appropriate level of achievement in the programme, the ability to enter a cognate NQF Level 9 Master of Engineering qualification.
+- (a) Preparation for careers in engineering and related areas, for achieving technical leadership and to contribute to the economy and national development. - (b) The educational requirement towards registration as a Professional Engineering Technologist with ECSA, as well as to allow the graduate to pursue careers in engineering and related fields. - (c) A thorough grounding in mathematics, natural sciences, engineering sciences, engineering modelling, engineering design and the ability to enable applications in fields of emerging knowledge together with an appreciation for the world and society in which engineering is practised. - (d) For graduates with an appropriate level of achievement in the qualification, articulation into further engineering qualifications is shown in E-23-P, which describes pathways to achieving the Stage One requirements necessary to be professionally registered in various categories.